An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: A zero density result for families of Dedekind zeta functions

-Now we state the conditions we assume on the family of $\Lscr(X)$, building on Condition \ref{KM_condition}. \begin{condition} For each $X \geq 1$ let $\Lscr(X)$ be the finite set of $L$-functions $L(s,\pi)$ as in (\ref{L_family_dfn_text}), with corresponding representations $\pi$ as in (\ref{L_pi}).
-For each $ 1\leq j \leq s$ and $X \geq 1$, let $\Lscr_j(X)$ denote the set of $L$-functions $L(s,\rho_j,L/k)$ specified above, with corresponding irreducible representations $\rho_j$ of dimension $m_j$.
+Now we state the conditions we assume on the set $\Fscr(\Q,G)$ of Galois extensions and the associated families $(\Lscr_j(X))_{X \geq 1}$ of automorphic representations ($1 \leq j \leq s$), building on Condition \ref{KM_condition}.
+(Note that we explicitly assume the Strong Artin Conjecture below, but for certain groups $G$ it is known; see \S \ref{sec_SC_KM}.) \begin{condition} Let $\Fscr(\Q,G)$ be a set of Galois extensions as specified above.
+For each $1 \leq j \leq s$ and each $X \geq 1$, define the set $\Lscr_j(X)$ of automorphic representations as above, assuming the Strong Artin Conjecture.